Hganavak/archive/_workshops/latex.md

 Once you've downloaded the `.zip` file, extract its contents somewhere that you can find again.

 In order to use the template we need to use a Latex `class` file.
 In the folder you just extracted, within the `aucklandthesis` sub-folder, you will find a file named `aucklandthesis.cls`.
-Upload this file to the base folder of our Overleaf project.
+Upload this file to the root folder of our Overleaf project.

 1. To tell Latex that we want to use this `.cls` file, all we have to do is change the `\documentclass{}` to `aucklandthesis`.
 2. The template also defines **3 new commands** `\degreesought{}`, `\degreediscipline{}`, and `\degreecompletionyear{}` which are used to format the thesis title page.